Great Comet of 1843

 The Great Comet of 1843, formally designated C/1843 D1 and 1843 I, was a long-period comet which became very bright in March 1843 (it is also known as the Great March Comet).
 It was discovered on February 5, 1843, and rapidly brightened to become a great comet.
-It was a member of the Kreutz Sungrazers, a family of comets resulting from the breakup of a parent comet (X/1106 C1) into multiple fragments in about 1106.
+It was a member of the Kreutz sungrazers, specifically the Population I subgroup that originated from the breakup of a large parent comet in February 1106.
 These comets pass extremely close to the surface of the Sun—within a few solar radii—and often become very bright as a result.

 Perihelion

-First observed in early February, 1843, it raced toward an incredibly close perihelion of about 827,000 km (~131,000 km from the surface of the Sun) on February 27, 1843; at this time it was observed in broad daylight roughly a degree away from the Sun.
+First observed in early February, 1843, it raced toward an incredibly close perihelion of about 827,000 km (~132,000 km from the surface of the Sun) on February 27, 1843; at this time it was observed in broad daylight roughly a degree away from the Sun.
 It passed closest to Earth on March 6, 1843, at a distance of 0.84 AU, and was at its greatest brilliance the following day; unfortunately for observers north of the equator, at its peak it was best visible from the Southern Hemisphere.
 It was last observed on April 19, 1843.
 At that time this comet had passed closer to the Sun than any other known object.